abacusmodeling/abacus-develop/docs/input-main.md

 ### Electronic structure (SDFT)

 This part of variables are used to control the parameters of stochastic DFT (SDFT),  mix stochastic-deterministic DFT (MDFT), or complete-basis Chebyshev method (CT).
-We now support calculation of "sto-scf" and "sto-md".
+To use it,  [calculation](#calculation) need to be set to "sto-scf" and "sto-md".
+We suggest using SDFT to calculate high-temperature systems and we only support [smearing_method](#smearing_method) "fd".

 #### method_sto